LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ## Closures
 Scheme have lexical scope.
 Which means that if functions don't define a variable Scheme search them outside in the place where procedure was defined.
-This allow to create closures.
-Wich are basically functions that have access to variables defined outside.
+This allows to create closures.
+Which are basically functions that have access to variables defined outside.
 Scheme need to keep environment in where procedure was defined together with a procedure.